 - 1VerdictIt's a solid, efficient and desirable plug-in hybrid with hot-hatchback power, but the VW Golf GTE still has some flaws

 - 2Range, MPG, CO2 & chargingImpressive claimed figures will be harder to match in real life, but the VW Golf GTE remains a very efficient car

-- 4Engines, drive & performance - currently readingWith GTI-like performance despite a little extra weight to carry around, the VW Golf GTE is a solid drive
+- 4Performance, engine & drive - currently readingWith GTI-like performance despite a little extra weight to carry around, the VW Golf GTE is a solid drive